Mallick17/DevOps/README.md

 </details>

+- Source and Destination port are required because it tells in which PDU(Protocol Data Unit - the PDU is a segment (for TCP) or a datagram (for UDP)) is to be delivered in the receiver host.
+The checksum field of the TCP is calculated by taking into account the TCP header, data and IP pseudo-header.
+The Checksum ensures that correct data is sent and received.
+Thus, after all these processing the broken data packets are called Segments.

 #### **Step 3: Network Layer (Layer 3)**
 - The TCP segments are wrapped in an **IP header**.
 - The **IP header contains source and destination IP addresses**.